jcponce/jcponce.github.io/revealjs/README.md

 The extra folders for my Setup are:

-- mySetup: It contains js files for personalised options, display of buttons and analytics.
+- mySetup: It contains JS and CSS files for personalised options, display of buttons and analytics.
     - Fontawesome
     - mylayout.css
     - buttons.js